joshua-arts/computer-vision-project/README.md

 The python server is responsible for encoding and decoding images and is what the mobile app communicates with.
 Below are the steps required to run the python server.

-1. Ensure you have Python3 and pip installed.
+1. Ensure you have [Python3](https://www.python.org/download/releases/3.0/) and [pip](https://pypi.org/project/pip/) installed.
-2. Install the required dependencies with `pip install -r requirements`.
+2. Install the required dependencies with `pip install -r requirements.txt`.
 3. Run the server with `python3 main.py`.

 ## Spec Overview